Local Land Charges search

 - Public footpaths

-You can ask for optional information using the form CON29O, such as:
+You can also ask the Council for optional information using the form CON29O, such as:

 - Houses in Multiple Occupation